Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 13, 2025

 Your journey through addiction and recovery has taught you things no textbook ever could.
 The late nights in support groups, the hard-won insights about human behavior, the deep understanding of what it takes to rebuild a life—all of this represents real knowledge.
-And increasingly, colleges are recognizing that this experiential learning can count toward your substance abuse counseling degree.
+Increasingly, colleges are recognizing that this experiential learning can count toward your substance abuse counseling degree.

 What Are Prior Learning Assessment Credits?

-Prior Learning Assessment, sometimes called experiential learning credit or life experience credit, is a process colleges use to evaluate and award academic credit for learning that happens outside the traditional classroom.
-This isn’t about getting credit just for having experiences—it’s about demonstrating that those experiences resulted in college-level learning.
+Prior Learning Assessment, also known as experiential learning credit or life experience credit, is a process colleges use to evaluate and award academic credit for learning that occurs outside the traditional classroom.
+According to the Council for Adult and Experiential Learning (CAEL), over 2,400 colleges nationwide offer some form of PLA, recognizing that adults bring valuable knowledge from work, military service, volunteer activities, and yes, personal recovery experiences.

 For people in recovery, this often includes:

-• Knowledge gained through intensive outpatient programs (IOP) or residential treatment
+- Knowledge gained through intensive outpatient programs (IOP) or residential treatment

-• Skills developed as a peer support worker or sponsor
+- Skills developed as a peer support worker or sponsor

-• Understanding of addiction science learned through recovery education programs
+- Understanding of addiction science learned through recovery education programs

-• Group facilitation experience from leading or participating in support groups
+- Group facilitation experience from leading or participating in support groups

-• Crisis intervention skills developed through lived experience
+- Crisis intervention skills developed through lived experience

 Important Note: Not all schools offer PLA credits, and those that do have varying policies about how many credits you can earn this way.
 Most cap it at 25-30% of your total degree requirements.
 Always verify a school’s PLA policy before enrolling.
+Confirm with your target school whether PLA credits will apply toward your intended major or transfer plan, as some programs accept PLA only for electives or general education requirements.

 How Prior Learning Assessment Works for Addiction Counseling Students

-Step What’s Involved Typical Timeline
+| Step | What’s Involved | Typical Timeline |

-1. Initial Assessment Meet with PLA advisor to discuss your experiences and potential credit areas 1-2 weeks
+| 1.
+Initial Assessment | Meet with the PLA advisor to discuss your experiences and potential credit areas | 1-2 weeks |

-2. Portfolio Development Create detailed documentation of your learning experiences 4-8 weeks
+| 2.
+Portfolio Development | Create detailed documentation of your learning experiences | 4-8 weeks |

-3. Credit Evaluation Faculty review your portfolio against course objectives 2-4 weeks
+| 3.
+Credit Evaluation | Faculty review your portfolio against the course objectives | 2-4 weeks |

-4. Credit Award Receive transcript notation for approved credits 1-2 weeks
+| 4.
+Credit Award | Receive transcript notation for approved credits | 1-2 weeks |

 What Recovery Experiences Can Translate to College Credit?